Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: The Ventcell Boundary Condition in General Domains

 \

 A final remark concerns the distance function which is classically used to build sub- and supersolutions.
 Of course, it plays this role also here; but in order to be able to do so, the form of $G$, namely \eqref{eqn:formG}, is essential and we point it out in the \begin{lemma} Let $\psi:\R\to\R$ be a smooth, increasing function.
-Then, the function $w:=\psi(d)$ satisfies
+Then, the function $w:=\psi(d)$ satisfies Moreover, if \eqref{eqn:formG} and \eqref{ineq.gvbc} hold, then \end{lemma}